quality factors for growing wine grapes...

 shoots tied to the wires.
 Within a few weeks, the blossoms are replaced

 by minuscule berries that will grow in size, but stay green and hard.
+A good fruit set provides the grower with both optimism for a successful crop and options to focus on quality rather than quantity.

 climes, spraying with Bordeaux mixture begins midsummer.
 Some vineyards